 - 1 All market animals and registered animals must be weighed and tagged with a Greene County 4-H ear tag, original registration papers or specify breed information, and such information reported at weigh-in and verified in 4-HOnline before February 1st.
 Entry in breed classes must follow the Iowa Junior Beef Breed Association classifications.
 Breed steers must have designated by February 1 or the animal will show as crossbred.
 A total of nine market beef may be weighed in (including market heifers and pen of three beef). - 2 Fair weigh-in will be held in the Greene County Fair show-ring on Wednesday.
 Individual market beef and breeding beef will weigh/check-in from 8 - 11 a.m. - Tie outs for cattle will be available between the cattle barns after 7 p.m. each night.
 Calves must be returned to 3 appropriate stalls no later than 8:30 a.m. the following day.
 Calves are not allowed to leave the immediate barn premises. - ALL BEEF MUST BE IN PLACE BY 11A.M.
 WEDNESDAY.
 4

 Show Order:

 - 1. Registered Heifers

 - 2. Commercial Heifers

-- 9. Market Heifers

-- 3. Cow Calf 4.
-Dairy
+- 3. Cow Calf

-- 10. Breed Steers 11.
-Feeder Weight Steers
+- 4. Dairy

 - 5. Junior Feeder

-- 13. Middle Weight Steers

 - 6. Feeder Class

-- 12. Light Weight Steers
+- 7. Selection of Champion Breeding